rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/cache-operations.rst

 .. c:function:: void     __cache_l2_flush  (void)

     User controlled, explicit L2 cache flush operation.
-This will write-back any dirty lines in the L1D cache and L2 cache and will mark all lines in both cache levels as invalid.
+This will writeback any dirty lines in the L1D cache and L2 cache and will mark all lines in both cache levels as invalid.